NGSW Rifle (M4 Replacement)

 There used to be some pure-polymer shotgun ammo out there in the early 2000s, not sure whatever happened to them.
 Probably low number of reloading times.
 But they sponsored a lot of various shotgun competitions back in the day, and each loading type was color-coded on the casing (1oz of #6 shot was red, 1oz of #8 was green, etc. Think I'm right on the colors.).
 You'd just shovel all the empties into the appropriate color box at the end of the day.

 I thought I read that they got rid of the lock washer type part somehow which simplifies the production process, but I'm not entirely sure.
 To not be entirely unfair to SIG it was the Army who had that requirement for overall length.
-A very questionable requirements of the program if you ask me.
-The Army wants a rifle (or carbine technically) that can reach out and reliably hit something at something absurd like 1,000 meters, but with suppressor fitted they don't want it longer than a standard issue M4.
+A very questionable requirement of the program if you ask me.
+The Army wants a standard issue service rifle (or carbine technically) that can reach out, reliably hit and incapacitate an enemy at something absurd like 1,000 meters, but with suppressor fitted they don't want it longer than a standard issue M4 (no suppressor).
 I'm not a firearms designer but I think if you're looking for that sort of effective range you really ought to be willing to accept something a bit longer than an M4.
 Yet anyone who might have questioned some of these requirements probably was ignored.

 Apparently at least one grunt isn't very impressed with the gun.
 And ammo.
 And the silencer.
 And the optic.
 And he was kind enough to include pics.